ps-mr/LinqOnSteroids/website/website.md

 syntax for Scala for comprehensions; however, executing such for comprehensions yields a representation of the query, which can then be optimized.

-This website is currently a _work in progress_.
+This website will continue being updated.

+# What we provide
 <!--
 We provide two source releases: